-This Bill gives effect to the Deed of Settlement, entered into by the Crown and Hineuru on 2 April 2015, for the final settlement of historical Treaty of Waitangi claims of Hineuru.
+This Bill gives effect to the deed of settlement signed by the Crown and Rangitāne o Wairarapa and Rangitāne o Tamaki nui-ā-Rua (Rangitāne) on 6 August 2016, for the final settlement of the historical Treaty of Waitangi claims of Rangitāne.

 Legislation is necessary to give effect to certain aspects of the settlement.
 Other aspects of the settlement are provided for only in the deed of settlement.

-Part 1 of the Bill -
+Part 1-

-- sets out the purpose of the Bill and deals with other matters of general application; - defines Hineuru, historical claims and other essential elements; - records a summary of the Historical Account the acknowledgements and apology offered by the Crown to Hineuru; - gives effect to the agreement between the Crown and Hineuru to a final settlement of the historical Treaty of Waitangi claims of Hineuru; - removes the jurisdiction of judicial bodies in respect of the Hineuru historical claims and the redress provided under the deed of settlement or the Bill; and - deals with related issues, including a consequential amendment to the Treaty of Waitangi Act 1975, and the removal of certain resumptive memorials.
+- sets out the purpose of the Bill and deals with other matters of general application; - defines Rangitāne, historical claims and other essential elements; - records a summary of the historical account and the acknowledgements and apology offered by the Crown to Rangitāne; - gives effect to the agreement between the Crown and Rangitāne to a final settlement of the historical Treaty of Waitangi claims of Rangitāne; - removes the jurisdiction of judicial bodies in respect of the Rangitāne historical claims and the redress provided under the deed of settlement or the Bill; and - deals with related issues, including a consequential amendment to the Treaty of Waitangi Act 1975, and the removal of certain resumptive memorials.

-Part 2 of the Bill sets out the cultural redress provided to Hineuru, including-
+Part 2 sets out the cultural redress provided to Rangitane, including-